semrush/intergalactic/website/docs/terms/privacy/privacy.md

 ## 5. How We Share Your Personal Data

-Semrush will not sell, rent, lease or otherwise provide your personal data to others, except in order to provide you with the products and services you request and as further described below, or with your permission or as required by applicable law.
+Semrush will not sell, rent, lease or otherwise provide your personal data to others, except to provide you with the products and services you request and as further described below, or with your permission or as required by applicable law.

 ### Service Providers